 TREATMENT & ASSESSMENT

-Youth & Shelter Services, Inc. (YSS) follows a treatment methodology that is based on the 12-step and evidence-based, methodologies.
-It includes a minimum of 50 hours of therapeutic and life skills counseling per week.
+Youth & Shelter Services, Inc. (YSS) follows a treatment methodology that is based on 12-Step and evidence-based methodologies.
+Weekly programming includes a minimum of 50 hours of therapeutic and life skills counseling.
 In particular, the program addresses gender-specific factors related to addiction.
 The program for young women helps develop self-respect, healthy relationships, and coping skills.
 The highly-structured program also addresses trauma, relapse prevention, and includes AA and/or NA meeting attendance.
 Treatment typically lasts up to 90 days.

-For teens with co-occurring mental health conditions, psychiatric evaluations and medication management can be accessed through this facility.
-YSS views family involvement as an important part of the recovery process.
-Family members are encouraged to be involved in the recovery process through multidimensional family therapy (MDFT).
+For teens with co-occurring mental health conditions, psychiatric evaluations and medication management can be accessed through the facility.
+YSS views family involvement as an important part of the recovery process, and family members are encouraged to participate in multidimensional family therapy (MDFT).

 In terms of aftercare, clients can access weekly educational groups during and after treatment that address chemical dependency, bullying, spirituality, values, and communication among other life skills.
 These classes can be used to maintain sober living skills and lifestyles after treatment is completed.